Alright, we have all been there. The dilemma of using fluoride toothpaste. Is it really safe to use?

 It would appear as though fluoride is indeed safe in toothpaste, though obviously if an individual is ingesting higher than average amounts of fluoride, the more they are taking in the higher the risks.
 Drinking water should ideally be filtered, and nutritional labels should be read to be sure whether or not a product contains additional fluoride.
 In basic terms, however, as long as you aren’t taking in too much fluoride, the fluoride in your toothpaste will provide you with all of the benefits, and no real risks.

-For more information, visit your nearby dental office.
+For more information, visit your nearby hygienist office.